jayyvy04/CompLiteWS/README.md

 3. Missing functions
 -> Reply "action" feature for admin and store to database -> Enroll Section feature for student that will store to enroll_section table -> Activity Feature for student
--> Send report for instructor and student to be sent to admin and store to database
+-> Send report for instructor and student to be sent to admin and store to database (DONE)